 Can I lose my job if I go to rehab?

-If you are in need of an inpatient rehabilitation, it is likely you may lose your job if you don’t get help.
-Regardless, all employers usually offer some sort of opportunity for treatment, which simultaneously protects the employee from being let go due to personal needs.
-The agreed upon belief is that if an employee is seeking help, then they are taking steps to improve on their role for the company.
+If you need inpatient rehabilitation, you may likely lose your job if you don’t get help.
+Regardless, all employers usually offer treatment, which simultaneously protects the employee from being let go due to personal needs.
+The agreed-upon belief is that if an employee is seeking help, then they are taking steps to improve on their role for the company.

 Here are some options: